Responsible Official: VP for Human Resources

 - Military events and related activities

-- Childcare and school activites of the service member's child
+- Childcare and school activities of the service member's child

 - Care of the parent of a service member when the parent is incapable of self-care